JRL-CARI-CNR-UNIBS/task_planner_interface/task_planner/README.md

 This package provides a task planner implementation based on a formalization as "Mixed Integer Linear Programming".

+## Basic classes

+- Definition of a Task
+- Definition of a TaskSolution
+- Definition of a TaskExecution
+- Definition of a Problem
+- Definition of a Basic TaskPlanner

+Task Dispatcher

+The TaskDispatcher class implements the dispatching algorithm.
+Specifically given a list of TaskSolutions (t_start,t_end, agent), it publishes on a topic the task execution request.
+Specifically, the algorithm is as follows:

 # To run:
 - roslaunch hrc_simulator_configurations simulation.launch
 - roslaunch hrc_mosaic_test skills_agents_synergy_test.launch